Zendro-dev/graphiql-auth/README.md

 ### Usage

-In order to run this SPA two environmental variables are expected:
+In order to run this SPA three environmental variables are expected:

-`REACT_APP_SERVER_URL` : indicates the server url where a graphql API is being served.
+`REACT_APP_SERVER_URL`: indicates the server url where a graphql API is being served.
 Default value is `http://localhost:3000/graphql`.

 `REACT_APP_LOGIN_URL`: indicates the url where the SPA will fetch for login authentication.
 Default value is `http://localhost:3000/login`.

+`PORT`:   for dev mode, this variable allows to modify the port where the app will be listening.
+Default value is 7000.

 Example:

-`REACT_APP_SERVER_URL="http://my.server.something" npm start`
+`REACT_APP_SERVER_URL="http://my.server.url" REACT_APP_LOGIN_URL="http://my.login.url" PORT=9000 npm start`

-NOTE: The app will be running at the port `7000`.
-This is intended to be changed so the user can pass this port as a parameter.
+In this case the app will be listening at PORT 9000, it will check login authentication at `http://my.login.url` and will connect to backend runing at  `http://my.server.url`.

 ## Available Scripts